What are NFTs?

 Real World Usage

 The ability to change a non-fungible token’s metadata based upon external events provides numerous usage for real-world problems.
-For example, a house’s maintenance history and sales record can be connected to NFTs, thereby updating the metadata of the NFT in real time.
+For example, a house’s maintenance history and sales record can be connected to NFTs, thereby updating the metadata of the non-fungible token in real time.
 This provides the NFT with the most updated information on the house.
 Also, the entire sale history – including the purchase price – could be added to the dynamic token upon every sale.
 Further, due to the security of the blockchain, one can rest assured that the information provided is reliable and trustworthy.

-Also, dynamic NFTs could have a significant place in the gaming industry.
+Also, dynamic non-fungible tokens could have a significant place in the gaming industry.
 For example, a user’s non-fungible token may grow and change as the gamer unlocks levels in the game itself.
 This information would be updated in real-time and the gamer may obtain in-game rewards and those rewards could change the gamer’s non-fungible token.

 And We Thank You for a Real Good Time!

 Thank you for reading our blog post.
 Continue to check us out for more information and resources on all things NFTs – including our own non-fungible token project, Awk Monks!
 Also, don’t forget to check out The Ultimate NFT Monkey Guide for all things NFT Monkey related.
 It’s a great resource – rich in information.